A. The death of Lazarus.

 3. (7-10) Jesus courageously decides to go to Judea and Jerusalem.

 Then after this He said to the disciples, “Let us go to Judea again.”
 The disciples said to Him, “Rabbi, lately the Jews sought to stone You, and are You going there again?”
 Jesus answered, “Are there not twelve hours in the day?
 If anyone walks in the day, he does not stumble, because he sees the light of this world.
 But if one walks in the night, he stumbles, because the light is not in him.”

 b.
 Are there not twelve hours in the day?
 Jesus’ disciples were shocked that He would return to the region of Judea when He was a wanted man there.
-But Jesus makes it clear that He still has work to do.
-The twelve hours probably refer to the time allotted by the Father for Jesus' earthly ministry.
+Jesus responded with by saying that He still had work to do.
+The twelve hours were a figurative way to speak of the time allotted by God the Father for the earthly work of Jesus.

 c.
-If anyone walks in the day, he does not stumble: During these hours no harm could come to Jesus and the disciples, but now they must work before the night of Jesus’ passion.
+If anyone walks in the day, he does not stumble: During these hours no harm could come to Jesus and the disciples.
+They had to work before the night of Jesus’ passion.

 4. (11-15) Jesus tells them plainly of Lazarus’ death.

 These things He said, and after that He said to them, “Our friend Lazarus sleeps, but I go that I may wake him up.”
 Then His disciples said, “Lord, if he sleeps he will get well.”
 However, Jesus spoke of his death, but they thought that He was speaking about taking rest in sleep.
 Then Jesus said to them plainly, “Lazarus is dead.
 And I am glad for your sakes that I was not there, that you may believe.
 Nevertheless let us go to him.”